BachelorOn-CampusFull-Time

 About This Program

 This computer engineering degree features a specialized option focused on the mathematics and tools of machine learning.
+Coursework concentrates on Machine Learning and Deep Learning.
+Most students complete it in about 4 years.

 Career Outcomes